Commonwealth Home Support Program

 The objectives of the CHSP are to:

-- Provide high-quality support, at low intensity on a short-term or ongoing basis, or higher intensity services delivered on a short-term or episodic basis, to frail, older people to maximise their independence at home and in the community for as long as they choose, thereby enhancing their wellbeing and quality of life
+- Enhance wellbeing and quality of life by providing high-quality support (at low intensity on a short-term or ongoing basis) or higher intensity services (on a short-term or occasional basis).
+This is to maximise a client’s independence at home and in the community for as long as they choose.

-- Support frail, older clients aged 65 years and over (50 years and over for Aboriginal and Torres Strait Islander people) through the direct service delivery of planned respite services, which will allow regular carers to take a break from their usual caring duties
+- Support clients through direct service delivery of planned respite services, allowing regular carers to take a break from their usual caring duties.

-- Support clients to delay, or avoid altogether, the need to move into more expensive forms of aged care, such as Home Care Packages or residential aged care, so that whole-of-system aged care cost can be kept at a sustainable level as the population ages and the number of people requiring care increases
+- Support clients to delay, or avoid altogether, the need to move into more expensive forms of aged care, such as Home Care Packages or residential aged care.
+This ensures sustainable whole-of-system aged care costs as the population ages and number of people requiring care increases.

-- Ensure that all clients, including those with special needs, have equality of access to services that are socially and culturally appropriate and free from discrimination
+- Ensure all clients, including those with special needs, have equal access to services that are socially and culturally appropriate and free from discrimination.

-- Facilitate client choice - to enhance the independence and wellbeing of older people, and ensure that services are responsive to the needs of clients
+- Assist with client choice – this enhances the independence and wellbeing of older people, and ensures services respond to a client’s needs.

-- Provide a standardised assessment process which encompasses a holistic view of clients needs
+- Provide a standardised assessment process which includes a complete view of clients’ needs.

-- Provide flexible, timely services that are responsive to local needs.
+- Provide flexible, timely services that respond to local needs.